-- 1. C-stock changes of biomass in the NBF was in the FMRL estimated on the basis of forest measurements in the first SSPI conducted in the years 2005-2011.
+C-stock changes of biomass in the NBF was in the FMRL estimated on the basis of forest measurements in the first SSPI conducted in the years 2005-2011.
 The C-stock gain was estimated by the current tree growth and the losses on occurrence of standing dead stems.
 Net biomass gain was estimated -88.592 CO2 kt yr-1 in 2009 and assumed to be unchanged in following years including the commitment period (2013-2020).
 Preliminary results of comparing inventory from 1987-1988 to the SSPI-2005-11 did result in much lower mean annual increase of C-stock from 1987 to 2007 (-13.138 CO2 kt yr-1).
 This result was used for the period beyond the comparison period (2008-2020) in the revised FMRL in the TC of 2018.
 Recalculation of measurement data of both inventories using new biomass equations for birch in natural birch woodland (Jónsson & Snorrason, 2018) did show no significant change in above ground biomass in the 21 years period from 1987 to 2006 (Snorrason, Jónsson, & Eggertsson, 2019).
 Preliminary estimates in comparing paired measurements of SSPI-2005-11 and newly finalized SSPI-2015-21 results in -100.345 CO2 kt yr-1 mean annual net removal between 2007 and 2017.
-With this result extended to 2020 the revised estimate for the FMRL will be identical to this value and are used in this submission TC. - 2.
+With this result the revised estimate for the FMRL will be identical to this value and are used in this submission TC.

 C-stock gain of biomass in the CF was in the FMRL estimated with model build on C-stock curves for eleven different species-groups.
 They were made from 1345 forest measurements performed around the turn of the century on plots evenly spread around the island.
+The activity data describing species composition and age classification were reports of annual plantation of forest seedling.
 The output of the model did not fit well with estimation of C-stock gain from the first SSPI conducted in the years 2005-2010 which yielded 55% higher C-stock gain than the model in the year 2009.
 The level of the model output was adjusted to the 2009 estimation from the SSPI.
 This projection ended in -62.921 CO2 kt yr-1 mean annual gross removal in the commitment period (2013-2020).
-Having today direct estimates from the SSPI for the period 2010-2020 they are used to revise the rather imperfect model used in the FMRL.
-Mean annual gross removal in the commitment period (2013-2020) was -72.752 CO2 kt yr-1.
+An improved model where data from the NFI was used to describe species composition and age classes instead of annual seedling plantation was run on biomass gain.
+It yielded lower biomass gain than reported gain in the historical control year of 2009 in the 2022 submission.
+The modelled value for 2009 was then calibrated by the ratio between reported and modelled value.
+This ratio of 1.257 was used to calibrate modelled values for the 2013-2020 period yielding an average value of - 53.64 kt CO2 for the period.